Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 ---

-1. Remove the X-axis Drag Chain from its end link
+1. Disconnect the X-axis drag chain from its end link on the bracket.
-1. Remove the Drag chain bracket from the gantry
+1. Remove the drag chain bracket from the gantry.
-1. Remove the X-axis Drag Chain End Link from the bracket
+1. Separate the end link from the old drag chain bracket, we will use it.

 ### Install the Z-Plus Drag Chain Bracket